a-game/svelte-game-of-life/README.md

-# Conway's Game of life using svelte.
+# Conway's Game of life.

-This is just a sample project to try out svelte.js
+This is just a sample project to try out building custom elements using svelte.js